Create a Website Account - Manage notification subscriptions, save form progress and more.

 A Turnkey Corrections kiosk is available for the public’s use in the jail’s lobby for visitation.
 The Inmate will remain in the pod during the visit.
 The public does not need to come to the jail for visitation.
 The public is able to conduct the visitation from the comfort of their own home or other location, by signing creating an account with the Inmate Canteen website.
 Please check the Inmate Canteen website for more information.

 When an inmate is processed into the jail, all currency is taken from her/him and forwarded to her/him personal account for his use during incarceration.
 It is deposited onto his/her Inmate Canteen account.
 Family and friends may deposit money into an inmate’s account by two ways:

-Only cash and credit cards are accepted; no personal checks or money orders will be accepted.
+Only cash and credit cards are accepted at the Lobby Kiosk; no personal checks or money orders will be accepted.
+Money orders and cashiers checks can be mailed in.
 Additionally, it should be noted that no money or property may be exchanged between inmates.

 Incoming calls are not accepted through the Sheriff’s Office telephone system.
 Calls can be scheduled and made through the Inmate Canteen telephone or video kiosk system, which are in each of the jail inmate pods.

 Please call our main information line at 303-621-2027.
 Be prepared to provide the inmate’s full name and date of birth.

 A “Use Permit” expressly authorizes the use of an OWTS.
 It recognizes that the owner of an OWTS is responsible for proper use and maintenance of the OWTS.